CompVis/stable-diffusion/docs/features/UPSCALE.md

-As of version 1.14, environment.yaml will install the Real-ESRGAN package into the standard install location for python packages, and will put GFPGAN into a subdirectory of "src" in the stable-diffusion directory.
+As of version 1.14, environment.yaml will install the Real-ESRGAN package into the standard install location for python packages, and will put GFPGAN into a subdirectory of "src" in the InvokeAI directory.
 (The reason for this is that the standard GFPGAN distribution has a minor bug that adversely affects image color.)
 Upscaling with Real-ESRGAN should "just work" without further intervention.
 Simply pass the --upscale (-U) option on the dream> command line,